Table of Contents

 Fritzing is an open source free downloadable PCB design tool for hobbyists that only allows you to design and export gerbers for two-layer boards.
 It runs on Linux, Windows, and Mac.

 Fritzing requires you to set the same rules for the autorouter as for the design rules checking.
 You can set the rules with the

 Autorouter/DRC Settings option from the

 Routing menu.
 We recommend checking your settings by clicking on

 Custom.
 The following default values are well inside our design specs for 2 layer boards.

 We can’t process Fritzing .fzz files directly, so we’ll need a zip file containing the gerber layers and drill file.

 The most important thing is to make sure you’ve created a watertight board outline that meets our rules on the board outline page.
-It can contain notches and cutouts if you follow the rules on our cutouts and slots page.
+Cutouts can be added to the board outline.

 Next, run the Design Rule Check and clear any errors.

 Extended Gerbers (RS-274X) and create a folder for your gerbers.
 Common names are